AdobeDocs/certification.en/help/certifications/restart-program.md

 Section 1: Administration and maintenance (12%)

-* Determine the mapping process between Marketo and CRM
+* Determine the mapping process between [!DNL Marketo] and CRM
 * Identify what happened to an asset using the Audit Trail
 * Recognize differences between users and roles
 * Given a scenario, identify the best fit for using workspace and partitions
-* Identify CRM platforms with native Marketo synchronization
+* Identify CRM platforms with native [!DNL Marketo] synchronization
 * Given a scenario, locate where information is referenced

 Section 2: Marketing activities/Campaign management (48%)